-- interim (IPM) reports on progress for all learners (three per annum at each point of the IPM cycle reported to parents) with strategies for improvement where there is identified underachievement; - a full formative report once per year at KS4 and KS5; all key stages, including subject and form tutor comments - a Parents Consultation Evening once per year (either face-to- or online, according to prevailing public health circumstances); - the publication of GCSE and A Level results; and - Rewards and Prize Giving.
+- Detailed Pupil Progress reports at the end of each Term.
+The report will additionally contain Learning Characteristics for KS3 & 4 students; - a report to parents once per year at all key stages, including subject and form tutor comments - a Parents Consultation Evening once per year; - the publication of GCSE and A Level results; and - Rewards and Prize Giving.